vanakenm/blog-11ty/src/posts/2021-12-14-prototype-mode.md

 The general idea is to get a decent façade (features, UI) on what the end user can see - and anything that just works behind it.

+## If you want to go fast, go alone

+> "If you want to go gast, go alone, if you want to go far, go together"

+One of the main goal is to make possible for this to be a "one person project".
+Most of the shortcuts are related to my own shortcomings - I'm mostly a backend developer, hence:

+- Using something like Heroku to avoid the hassle (and time) of setting up a server and managing it.
+- Using a UI toolkit to get something decent without having to call a designer.

+Depending on your own strenghts, it could be the other way around - as a front end developer with good design skills for example, it may be good to look at things like firebase or other like that that can give you a functional backend/API with minimal coding.

 ## Downsides

 While I love that (very short) phase of a project where could can release in hours, not days, a lot of practices are there for a good reason, and this is 1/dangerous 2/would fall apart quickly once you need to work with a team.